adelhpour/Alcuin/docs/features.rst

 * Exporting a figure of the network to an image file,
 * Loading customized node styles,
 * Loading customized edge and arrowhead styles,
-* Poisitioning network entities automatically.
+* Positioning  network entities automatically.